Table of Contents

 - Taking Retrovir (zidovudine, AZT)

 - Certain hepatitis C drugs (ribavirin)

 With diagnosis and treatment, the affects of anemia can be greatly reduced.
-Anemia is usually diagnosed by measuring HGB and hematocrit (HCT).
-HCT is the percentage of RBCs in the blood.
-HGB and HCT are measured as part of a routine blood test called a complete blood count (CBC).
+Anemia is usually diagnosed by measuring hemoglobin and hematocrit (HCT).
+HCT is the percentage of red blood cells in the blood.
+Hemoglobin and hematocrit are measured as part of a routine blood test called a complete blood count (CBC).
 A CBC should be done as part of your regular health exams.